A big part of my goal here at Groundhopper Soccer Guides is to get people…

 Non-League London Clubs

-This is just the few I’ve actually been to:
+These are just a few I’ve actually been to:

 Dulwich Hamlet is a great little club in a rapidly-gentrifying South London area.
-They play in the National League South, at tier 6 of the pyramid, and I saw them play on Boxing Day 2019, when they returned to their home ground after a rent dispute.
+They play in the Isthmian League at tier 7 of the pyramid, and I saw them play on Boxing Day 2019, when they returned to their home ground after a rent dispute.